esacinc/qrda/QRDAValidator/readme.txt

+Please note: The QRDA-Validator project has been deprecated in favor of the Schematron Validator project.
+Please use that project.

 QRDA-Validator has been developed for and tested with Apache Tomcat v 8.0.30 on MS Windows 10 and Ubuntu 14.04.4 (Linux 4.2.0-27)